 - It can also help to inform executors of Wills, where the deceased has left instructions for sums to be left to Jewish charities in general, or those in specific categories, such as medical research or mental health.

 - Many charities modify their names and change their addresses over the years, or are merged with larger organisations, making them difficult to track down.
-The Guide outlines the major changes relating to organisations merged with Jewish Care, Norwood and World Jewish Relief, and often provides the key to tracking down other defunct or assimilated charities.
+The Guide outlines the major changes relating to organisations merged with charities such as Jewish Care, Norwood and World Jewish Relief, and often provides the key to tracking down other defunct or assimilated charities.